MMhaidra/My-PhD-Code-Graveyard/README.md

 - Python scripts that worked *once* on my laptop after I `conda install --force-reinstall everything`.
 - Half-finished algorithms, abandoned side projects, and the occasional `# TODO: fix this someday (never)`.
 - Data that was "temporary" but is now archaeologically significant.
-- Comments like `// I don't know why this works but don't touch it` and `# This is bad.
+- Comments like `// I don't know why this works, but don't touch it` and `# This is bad.
 I am bad.`

 All code is provided **as-is**, with no warranty, not even the warranty of "this used to run on my old lab machine".